PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 ---

 # Datalab 13: Risk-Assessment of Disruptive Technologies

-INTRODUCTION GOES HERE
+Yesterday, you create essentially the start of a high-level design for your application.
+Today, we'll review that with our peers and apply the GDPR framework on it to see where we might run into problems and need to iterate on our design.
+But, before we look at the GDPR, we're going to dicuss disruptive technologies!
+Also, we'll have lunch at 12:00.

 ## 0) Learning Objectives:
-After this module you'll FINK VERBS:
+After this module you'll:
-1. TOPIC;
-2. TOPIC;
-3. TOPIC.
+1. be able to identify disruptive technologies and the different stages thereof;
+2. create and justify a high-level design for an application;
+3. apply the GDPR framework to a high-level design;
+4. iterate on your high-level design based on legal constraints.

 Table of contents:
-1. TOPIC: X hours
+1. High-level Design: 1.5 hours
+2. Disruptive Technology: 1.5 hours
+3. Lunch: 1 hour
-2. GDPR Application: X hours
+4. GDPR Application: 4 hours

 ## Questions or issues?